joelparkerhenderson/strategic-balanced-scorecard/README.md

 * Construct the metrics to support management’s ability to monitor the organisation’s progress towards achievement of its goals.

-* Key Leading Indicators (KLIs) are KPIs that show up first to indicate there may be success
+* Key Leading Indicators (KLIs) are KPIs that tend to show up earliest.

 * Key Performance Measures (KPMs) are how you measure KPIs.

-* See our guide on [performance metrics](https;//github.com/joelparkrhenderson/performance_metrics)
+* For examples of KPIs and how to create metrics, see our guide on [performance metrics](https;//github.com/joelparkrhenderson/performance_metrics)

 Aim for high-level roll-up metrics.